cesdperez/playing-with-dropwizard/README.md

-This project is based on this tutorial https://www.sitepoint.com/tutorial-getting-started-dropwizard/ then I made some other changes for playing around.
+This project is based on this tutorial: [part I](https://www.sitepoint.com/tutorial-getting-started-dropwizard/), [part II](https://www.sitepoint.com/tutorial-getting-started-dropwizard-crud/).
+Then I made some other changes for playing around.

 I added [lombock](https://projectlombok.org/) so you will need the proper plugin for supporting it in your IDE.